Robotsix-UAV/robotsix_px4_simulation/README.md

 ```

 ## TODO
-- Add support for PX4 v1.15.x
 - Parameter generation
   - Automatic generation of PX4 parameters for quadcopters
   - Match parameters with those used by xacro files
 - Simulation speed control
-  - Preliminary tests shows that simulation faster than real-time is not stable with v1.14
   - Add parameters for faster/slower than real-time simulation
   - Ensure stability at different simulation speeds
-- Fix compatibility issues for v1.14.x
-  - Fix compatibility issues with Ubuntu 24.04
-  - Fix compatibility issues with Gazebo Harmonic (issue opened here: https://github.com/PX4/PX4-Autopilot/issues/24931)
-- Check of existing PX4 parameter numbers to avoid conflicts
 - Add the keyword WORLD in the model directory to allow spawning models from the .sdf world file instead of
   the model directory